 …[I]n that first week after Sedgemoor, Kirke and Feversham contrived between them to put to death over a hundred men after a trial so summary as to be no trial at all.
 They required human freights for the gibbets with which they were planting the countryside, and they little cared how they procured them or what innocent lives they took.
 (Sabatini, 18)One of those whose life was snuffed out was James Scott, Duke of Monmouth.
 Although he attempted to flee England, he was captured three days after the battle and taken to London.
 King James visited his nephew on 14 July, then signed Monmouth’s death warrant.
 The next day Scott walked from his cell in the Tower of London to his place of execution, Tower Hill.
 Like others destined to die, he spoke briefly, then gave his executioner six guineas to make the killing blow swift and neat.
 John Ketch failed in that regard.
 It took five blows before he severed the traitor’s head.

 Henry Pitman found himself standing in the dock before Lord Chief Justice Jeffreys at what became known as the Bloody Assizes.
 Henry’s account explainded how he and others were coerced into confessing, which merely served to acquaint Jeffreys with their crimes and provide “the [True] Bill against us, by the Grand Jury”, rather than proving them guilty of treason.
 As the trials began, Jeffreys made certain no one would recant his confession and prolong the trials.
 He “caused about twenty-eight persons at the Assizes at Dorchester, to be chosen from among the rest, against whom he knew he could procure evidence, and brought them first to their trial.”
 Anyone who dared to say “Not Guilty” was shown evidence to contradict such a plea.
 Then Jeffreys “immediately condemned [them], and a warrant [was] signed for their execution the same afternoon.”
-(Stuart, 435)
+(Pitman, 435)

 That singular mass execution convinced most of the remaining prisoners to plead guilty and throw themselves on the mercy of the court.
 The traitors, Henry included, were “condemned ‘to be hanged, drawn, and quartered.’
 And by his order, there were two hundred and thirty executed; besides a great number hanged immediately after the Fight.
 The rest of us were ordered to be transported to the Caribbee Islands.”
-(Stuart, 435-6)
+(Pitman, 435-6)

 The sentence of execution Henry initially received was what guilty traitors could expect.
 Major General Thomas Harrison was one of the men who condemned King Charles I to death, and once the king’s son, Charles II, returned to England and claimed the crown, he had these men brought to the Old Bailey.
 The judge told Harrison:That you be led to the place from whence you came, and from thence be drawn upon a hurdle to the place of execution, and then you shall be hanged by the neck and, being alive, shall be cut down, and your privy members to be cut off, and your entrails be taken out of your body, and, you living, the same to be burnt before your eyes, and your head to be cut off, your body to be divided into four quarters, and head and quarters to be disposed of at the pleasure of the King’s majesty.
 And the Lord have mercy on your soul.
 (225-226, Abbott)In essence such an execution meant he was first hanged, but not enough to kill him.
 Then the executioner cut him open, removed his guts, and burned them while Harrison yet lived.
 Unlike most traitors, though, Harrison was also castrated.
 Finally, he lost his head, and his corpse was divided into four parts and mounted in various parts of the city as a warning to others – just as William Kidd’s body was placed in a gibbet and left to rot at the mouth of the Thames to discourage seamen from following the sweet trade.